Actionable tips, community conversations, and marketing inspiration.

 The last part of creating your UTM strategy is ensuring you’ve plugged everything perfectly into your analytics dashboard.

-AdRoll’s Cross-Channel Performance Dashboard is the go-to tool for growing brands that want to run better, more cohesive ads, emails, and cross-channel campaigns.
+AdRoll’s Cross-Channel Attribution Dashboard is the go-to tool for growing brands that want to run better, more cohesive ads, emails, and cross-channel campaigns.
 With a robust UTM strategy, you’ll be on your way to pinpointing exactly which ads and campaigns are pulling their weight.

 Unlike other analytics solutions, you can select an attribution model, which will determine who should be awarded credit for aiding conversions.
 With shoppers now experiencing dozens of touchpoints before clicking the checkout button, having a dashboard like this gives you more accurate data to work with.
 Case in point: Say goodbye to wasted time and marketing dollars, and hello to a well-oiled conversion machine.